hytopiagg/sdk/docs/server.entityeventpayloads._entity.set_model_hidden_nodes_.md

 ## EntityEventPayloads."ENTITY.SET\_MODEL\_HIDDEN\_NODES" property

-Emitted when the nodes of the entity's model are set to be hidden.
+Emitted when nodes of the entity's model are set to be hidden.

 **Signature:**